overviewer/Minecraft-Overviewer/docs/signs.rst

     example above)

 ``createInfoWindow``
     Optional.
-Specifies wether or not the icon displays a spezial info window on click.
-Defaults to true
+Specifies whether or not the icon displays an info window on click.
+Defaults to True

 Generating the POI Markers